chroniclesofcode/chroniclock/README.md

 # chroniclock

 C++ implementation of Seqlock with benchmarks.
-Compared and benchmark against a generic reader-writer lock with writer priority.

-A seqlock is also a reader-writer lock but it is aimed at pretty much never starving writers.
+A seqlock is a reader-writer lock but it is aimed at pretty much never starving writers.
 Readers will try to optimistically read the data, and if the data has changed since reading it, it will retry again (note: writers do not wait for readers).